adaptive-democracy/hopeful-path/talks/talk.everything.md

 layout: chapter-title
 ---

-# 📖 persistent democracy and Effective Altruism
+# 📖 adaptive democracy and Effective Altruism

 most big problems require big coordination

 ---

-## persistent democracy as a force multiplier
+## adaptive democracy as a force multiplier

 - comparable to other "meta" efforts in terms of expected impact
 - better coordination systems help solve every other problem